pratikunterwegs/pathomove/README.md

 ### Installation

-1. Clone the repository using SSH by running `git clone git@github.com:pratikunterwegs/snevo.git`
+1. Clone the repository using SSH by running `git clone git@github.com:pratikunterwegs/pathomove.git`.

-2. In `R`, build the package using `devtools::build()`
+2. In `R`, build the package using `devtools::build()`.

-3. In `R`, install the package using `devtools::install()`
+3. In `R`, install the package using `devtools::install()`.

-4. Try out the model using the script `scripts/chk_pkg_install.R`
+4. Try out the model using the script `scripts/chk_pkg_install.R`.
+Be warned that specifying either large number of individuals, generations, or timesteps within generations, _will_ take a long time, and may brick up lower-capacity hardware.

-## Fast distance calculations using Boost Rtrees

-Distances between agents and between agents and food items are calculated using [`boost` Rtrees](https://www.boost.org/doc/libs/1_76_0/libs/geometry/doc/html/geometry/spatial_indexes.html).

-## Simulations launched from, and data returned to, `R`

-The simulations are disguised as easy-to-use `R` functions, using `Rcpp` to obscure the scary `C++` code that lies beneath.
-The simulation data are also returned to `R`, as well known objects (lists and data.frames).